-With term 2 Australian school holidays starting for many, working parents around the country will be scrambling to fill their kids’ days with activities and sort appropriate care (unless you’ve got self-sufficient teenagers).
+With term two Australian school holidays starting for many, working parents around the country will be scrambling to fill their kids’ days with activities and sort appropriate care (unless you’ve got self-sufficient teenagers).
 The juggle is already a struggle, so what do you do when school holidays are thrown into the mix?

 School holidays can be a truly challenging time for working parents, particularly those working without flexibility, working full-time, working single parents, those with no support network, or those experiencing financial difficulties.
 We’ve created a school holiday planner you can download here.